 As the EU Methane Regulation (EUMR) moves closer to full enforcement, operators across Europe and beyond are grappling with the complexities caused by a lack of clear guidance and technical complexity.
 While the regulation aims to set a level playing field and accelerate climate progress, its practical implementation raises critical questions: Can technology keep pace with evolving regulations and operational demands?
 What does technical best practice look like in achieving compliance without excessive cost or complexity?

-With the February 5th, 2026 deadline to submit MRV reports containing quantification of source-level methane emissions approaching, and uncertainty surrounding monitoring frequency, data reconciliation, and importer provisions, pressure is mounting.
+Having just passed the February 5th, 2026 deadline to submit MRV reports containing quantification of source-level methane emissions and with more deadlines to come in 2027, and uncertainty surrounding monitoring frequency, data reconciliation, and importer provisions, pressure is mounting.
 To help you navigate these challenges, we spoke with Bettina Knudsen, COO and Co-Founder of Explicit, a pioneer in drone-based methane detection, to uncover candid insights on:

 Download the full interview to explore: